open-telemetry/opentelemetry-specification/specification/api-tracing.md

 created in another process.
 Since the `SpanContext` is the only component of a `Span` that is propagated between processes, a `Span`'s parent SHOULD be a `SpanContext` if it is remote.
 Otherwise, it may be a `Span` or `SpanContext`.

-#### SamplingHint

-This is a new concept added in the OpenTelemetry API that allows API users to suggest sampling hints to the implementation of the API:

-* DO_NOT_RECORD
-  * Suggest to not record any data for this Span.
-(RecordEvents = false and SampledFlag = false).
-* RECORD
-  * Suggest to record data for this Span but not propagating the sampled flag in TraceFlags (RecordEvents = true and SampledFlag = false).
-* RECORD_AND_PROPAGATE
-  * Suggest to record data for this Span and propagate the sampled flag in TraceFlags (RecordEvents = true and SampledFlag = true).

-The default option for the span creation is to not have any suggestion (or suggestion is not specified).
-This can be implemented by using null as the default option or any language specific mechanism to achieve the same result.

-Implementations are not required to respect the SamplingHint, but are encouraged to do so.
-Implementations that do not apply any sampling mechanism in the client library are free to completely ignore this.

 ### Span operations